dhanylatief/python_crud_program_hospital_patients/README.md

-# Python CRUD Application for [Business Domain]
+# Python CRUD Application for Healthcare Industry

-A comprehensive Python application for managing [Data Entity] data with Create, Read, Update, and Delete (CRUD) operations.
+A comprehensive Python application for managing patient queue data with Create, Read, Update, and Delete (CRUD) operations.

 ## Business Understanding

-This project caters to the [Industry/Business Domain] industry, specifically addressing the need to manage [Data Entity] data efficiently.
-[Data Entity] plays a crucial role in [Explain the importance of data entity in business processes].
+This project caters to the healthcare industry, specifically addressing the need to manage patient queue data efficiently.
+Patient queue plays a crucial role in making sure a hospital's day-to-day operations remain smooth.
+It also helps in recognizing problems that might arise in the hospital's service, such as certain departments or subspecialties being understaffed, prioritizing patients who paid more in the same queue, etc.

 **Benefits:**